 Q: How do I know that this is really my gold that I am getting back?

 A: You can either just trust us or come and watch!
-We have an unblemished rating of zero complaints with the BBB.
-Or if you like you can come and watch the casting, which is actually a lot of fun.
+If you like you can come and watch the casting, which is actually a lot of fun.
 We have had couples cast their original wedding rings into new designs and take them right off their hands into the crucible and then wait for us to finish and polish the new rings.
 This can be a very romantic thing to do, especially if either party has never had their original rings off their finger since the wedding.
 Please note, we do need to plan ahead for this because the plaster investment molds for lost wax castings are prepared the day before and burned out overnight.
 Click here to see how lost wax casting is done.

 Q: How much is my gold worth?